xtoshi999/EVM-AI-Agent/README.md

 ---

-## Note
+## 📝 Note
-This repo includes only Frontend part due to the security problem.
+This repo includes only Frontend part due to the security concerns.
-If you have any questions or want the whole product for specific use cases, please feel free to contact us to below contacts.
+If you have any questions or want the whole product including Backend part, please feel free to contact us to below contacts.

 - E-Mail: hyperbuildx@adamglab.dev
 - Telegram: [@bettyjk_0915](https://t.me/bettyjk_0915)